trasherdk/pug-sass-typescript-starter-kit/README.md

-# Riiiads Starter Kit
+# Pug Sass Typescript Gulp Starter Kit

-A starter kit for compiling Sass, Pug and running a dev server.
+A starter kit for compiling Pug, Sass, Typescript and running a dev server.
-Now also with typescript compiler.
-Created by Riad ZT riiiaddesign@gmail.com

 This package is inspired by the Traversy Media and Dev Tips starter kits.
 Check out the starter kits they are awesome.

 TM: https://github.com/bradtraversy/sass_starter_pack

 DevTips: https://github.com/DevTips/DevTips-Starter-Kit